flozz/rivalcfg/README.rst

     * Each device family now have its own documentation page to make it easier to understand
     * Python APIs are now documented
-    * A document was added to help contributing
+    * A document was added to help contribute
     * Installation instructions were updated to recommend using Python 3

   * New devices support was added: